Pyrothiefprojects/pyrothiefprojects.github.io/README.md

 > **License:** This project is proprietary.
 All rights reserved by Pyrothiefprojects.
 Individual components may carry their own license terms — see [LICENSE](LICENSE) for details.

-Project Nova is the full scope of this project — a multi-genre game framework built from custom engines, each powering a Nova Universe title and serving as a reusable dev kit.
-It comprises four interconnected games and a shared hub world (Club Nova), all set in the Nova Universe.
+Project Nova is the full scope of this project — It comprises four interconnected games and a shared hub world (Club Nova), all set in the Nova Universe.
 Development builds will be available on the website, with a planned Steam release.

 All game and engine names below are developmental titles and subject to change.